krislefeber/nestjs-dataloader/README.md

 }
 ```

-The important thing to note is that the parameter of the `@Loader` decorator is the name of the `NestDataLoader` class we want to be injected to the method.
+The important thing to note is that the parameter of the `@Loader` decorator is the entity/class of the `NestDataLoader` we want to be injected to the method.
 The DataLoader library will handle bulk retrieval and caching of our requests.
 Note that the caching is stored on a per-request basis.

 ## Contributing